 In some instances, bankruptcy may be the only solution for one’s current financial situation.
 When you do proceed with bankruptcy, it is important you do so as effectively and efficiently as possible.
-Avoiding some of the most common bankruptcy mistakes is essential, and our Mesa bankruptcy attorneys of the Law Offices of Campbell & Coombs P.C. can help ensure the process is as successful as possible.
+Avoiding some of the most common bankruptcy mistakes is essential, and our Mesa bankruptcy attorneys at the Law Office of Harold E. Campbell P.C. will help ensure the process is successful.

-The following are 6 things you should not do if you are considering bankruptcy:
+The following are six things you should NOT do if you are considering bankruptcy:

-- Transfer any property or money, as these assets will not remain safe from the bankruptcy process.
-Instead, you may be accused of fraudulent activity.
+- Do not transfer any property or money (Omit comma) as these assets will not remain safe from the bankruptcy process.
+You may be accused of fraudulent activity.

-- Paying off your debts before you file, which can be construed as preferential transfer--which will simply delay your filing and discharge
+- Do not pay off any of your debts before you file without talking to your attorney first.
+This could be construed as a preferential transfer which could delay your filing and discharge

-- Using your credit cards, regardless of what it is for--shopping, clothing, electronics, etc. Using your debit card is acceptable.
+- Do not use your credit cards, regardless of what it is for.
+No shopping, no clothing, no electronics, etc. Using your debit card is acceptable.

 Contact Our Skilled Mesa Bankruptcy Attorneys Today

-If you are considering bankruptcy but don’t know how to approach this process, look no further than the Law Offices of Campbell & Coombs P.C.
+If you are considering bankruptcy but don’t know how to approach this process, look no further than the Law Office of Harold E. Campbell P.C.
 At our firm, we are comprised of Mesa bankruptcy attorneys who have one goal in mind: delivering you the results you deserve in an efficient and effective way.
 Our trusted legal team will do everything possible to reduce the stress of filing for bankruptcy, and we will help you and your family get back on your feet in no time.

-Don’t hesitate to schedule an initial consultation with a member of our firm by calling (480) 568-2333 today.
+Don’t hesitate to schedule an initial consultation with an attorney at our firm by calling (480) 568-2333 today.